dionyziz/webgl-seminar/README.md

 Dionysis "dionyziz" Zindros <dionyziz@gmail.com>
 Petros Aggelatos <petros@kamibu.com>

+(The demos have been created in Google Chrome.
+Most of them should work but have not been tested under other browsers such as Firefox, Opera, or Safari.
+This is not an issue with the other browsers, but lack of compatibility in our code.)

 The slides, text, lecture notes, instructional drawings and diagrams are licensed under Creative Commons Attribution 3.0.